moneybutton/yours-channels/docs/How-to-build-a-bitcoin-micropayment-network-today.md

 Note that the nlocktime of the refund transaction forces the receiver to broadcast a payment transaction before the nlocktime of the refund transaction expires.
 If he fails to do that he looses all payments obtained through the channel.

-Consider for example a refund transaction with ntimelock set to 30 days.
+Consider for example a refund transaction with nlocktime set to 30 days.
 Now receiver gets a payment transaction of 0.1.
 The contract on that payment transaction can be read as
 > Receiver will get 0.1 bitcoin if he closes the channel within 30 days.

 Thus we define the *nlocktime of a channel* to be the nlocktime of its refund transaction.
 We will use this observation to encode HTLC below.
-We next show that the nlocktime of a channel can both be incresed and decreased.
+We next show that the nlocktime of a channel can both be increased and decreased.

 ### Decreasing nlocktime of a channel